Statewide Efforts to Improve Water Resources Management in Alabama

 Several policy measures are being addressed via the state government.
 Periods of extreme drought, and recognition that future drought periods may increase in frequency and intensity, have led the Alabama Office of Water Resources to develop and update Alabama’s Drought Management Plan.
 Additionally, Gov. Robert Bentley formed the Alabama Water Agencies Working Group in 2011.
 This multi-agency group has been tasked with helping to assess and improve the management of Alabama’s water resources by developing an action plan and timeline to guide implementation of a state water resources plan.

-Alongside these governmental efforts, nonprofit entities such as the Alabama Rivers Alliance are lobbying and gathering stakeholder support for a comprehensive, sustainable and adaptive state water management plan.
+Alongside these governmental efforts, nonprofit entities such as the Alabama Rivers Alliance (ARA) are lobbying and gathering stakeholder support for a comprehensive, sustainable and adaptive state water management plan.
 In particular, the Alabama Rivers Alliance wants to: 1) build flexibility into the emerging policy to ensure that state management can respond to variable conditions, 2) encourage inclusive and proactive management of water supply for natural systems, and 3) to integrate and increase stakeholder involvement in the state water management planning process.

 Alabama Water Agency Working Group